dazzling - The Guardian (National Theatre)

 Chok is remarkable - Exeunt

-Most recently on screen as series regular Honour Chen-Williams in Channel 4’s flagship show, Hollyoaks, head of the FIRST EVER East Asian family in a British continuing drama.
+Most recently played Lauren in the multiple award-winning 2:22 - A Ghost Story, and previously on screen as series regular Honour Chen-Williams in Channel 4’s flagship show, Hollyoaks, head of the FIRST EVER East Asian family in a British continuing drama.
 I trained at The Poor School, Ecole Philippe Gaulier and on the job.
-Currently touring multiple award-winning 2:22 - A Ghost Story.

 I’ve also worked in most of the UK’s major theatre houses - The Globe, The National Theatre, Royal Shakespeare Company, Royal Court, Manchester Royal Exchange, and been on in the West End several times.
 I love the process of working with writers to develop exciting new writing, but also relish the challenge of classics and long to play Shakespeare at The Globe, or Chekhov at the Barbican.